 - Password protection (63%)

 - Remote wipe for unexpected employee departure, lost/stolen devices, or hacked devices (49%)

 - Data removal or device disposal for employees leaving the company (38%)

 - Blocking IPs outside the company (IT may need to set up VPNs for remote workers at an additional cost)

 - Using cloud-based software with document control and data encryption

 - Using identity management software, such as Okta or OneLogin, to set up single sign-on and allow admins to easily provision/de-provision employees with software

 - Establishing clear exit processes, such as wiping or repossessing devices

-Companies should absolutely implement the best security practices for a BYOD or CYOD environment, but they should also plan for the associated costs.
-In Security Magazine, Kristi Horton, senior cybersecurity risk analyst at Gate 15, stated about BYOD policies, “When you’re considering the cost, consider how much it’s going to cost you to implement the security controls necessary to comply with best practices for security.”
+Companies should absolutely implement the best security practices for a BYOD or CYOD adoption, but they should also plan for the associated costs.
+In Security Magazine, Kristi Horton, senior cyber security risk analyst at Gate 15, stated about BYOD policies, “When you’re considering the cost, consider how much it’s going to cost you to implement the security controls necessary to comply with best practices for security.”